amiya-pattnaik/wdio-testgen-from-gherkin-js/README.md

   ]
 }
 ```
-> Note: Once your JSON file is generated make sure to update the correct selector from your application.
-This is your baseline and based on this information your pageobjects and test specs will be generated.
-Review the generated code and modify if needed or based on your requirements.
+> Please ensure that after generating your JSON file, you update the appropriate selector for the DOM element in your application.
+This serves as your baseline, and your page objects and test specifications will be created based on this information.
+It is advisable to review the generated code and make any necessary modifications according to your requirements.
+You are permitted to have multiple Gherkin feature files under features Directory, each containing any number of scenarios.

-### ✅ Step 2: stepMap to Code
+### ✅ Step 2: stepMap to Code (Generate WebdriverIO Code)

+Uses stepMap.json to generate:
+- Page Object classes (pageobjects/)
+- Mocha test specs (tests/)
+- Leverages a base Page class with shared methods and browser.url() setup.

 Run the generator to generate pageobjects and specs:
 ``npm run generate:tests``